眾生無邊誓願度

 The Obstacle of Letters Arises from Deficient Concentration and Wisdom

-Chinese characters and their meanings require us to engage in thoughtful analysis and study to grasp their true significance.
-Only those without obstacles in understanding written language can easily comprehend the Dharma correctly and give rise to continuous wisdom.
-Those hindered by textual barriers cannot truly grasp the essential meaning when reading a passage; they often misinterpret it, preventing their wisdom from increasing.
-In interactions among sentient beings, if obstacles in language and writing cause mutual misunderstanding and hinder communication, interactions become filled with distress and helplessness.
-People who are perceptive have fewer linguistic barriers; they excel at discerning others' thoughts, communicate easily, and encounter fewer obstacles in social interactions.
+We must engage in deep contemplation, analysis, and research into the meanings of Chinese characters to grasp their true essence.
+Only those unhindered by textual barriers can easily comprehend the Dharma correctly and continuously give rise to wisdom.
+Those hindered by textual obstacles, when reading a passage, fail to grasp its essential meaning, often misinterpret it, and find their wisdom unable to increase.
+In interactions among sentient beings, if obstacles exist in understanding language and words, leading to mutual incomprehension and failed communication, then interactions become filled with distress and helplessness.
+People who accurately comprehend others' intentions generally face fewer linguistic barriers, are adept at discerning others' mental states, communicate easily with others, and thus encounter fewer obstacles in their interactions.

-People vary greatly in their level of textual comprehension.
-Why do some have such a low level of understanding?
-A coarse and inattentive mind, lack of concentration, absence of wisdom, and deficiency in merit and virtue—these are the primary issues.
-When the text clearly does not convey a certain meaning, some people still perceive it that way, refusing to reflect on themselves or introspect.
-Many only scrutinize others, not themselves—this is a manifestation of a heavy sense of self.
-They then believe their understanding is correct, unhesitatingly dismissing others and engaging in debates.
-This impulsiveness precisely reveals a lack of meditative concentration and wisdom, an inability to examine oneself and correctly evaluate oneself and others.
-A wise person possesses a very meticulous mind, capable of observing others truthfully and introspecting genuinely.
-Without observational and introspective abilities, it indicates poor concentration and insufficient wisdom.
+Individuals vary greatly in their level of textual comprehension.
+Why do some people have such a low level of understanding?
+The core issues lie in a coarse and inattentive mind, a lack of samadhi power, absence of wisdom, and deficient merit and virtue.
+The text clearly does not carry a particular meaning, yet some people insist on interpreting it that way.
+They refuse to reflect inwardly upon themselves or engage in introspection.
+Many only scrutinize others, not themselves, which is a manifestation of heavy ego-attachment.
+Then, convinced of their own correctness, they unhesitatingly negate others and engage in debate.
+This impulsiveness precisely indicates a lack of meditative stability (samadhi), an absence of wisdom, and an inability to introspect or correctly evaluate oneself and others.
+A wise person possesses a very meticulous mind, capable of observing others as they truly are and also engaging in genuine self-reflection.
+A lack of observational power and introspective ability signifies poor samadhi power and insufficient wisdom.

 ——Master Sheng-Ru's Teachings